My wife Elaine and I (Dave) had just about given up on Florida.

 Then we had this business trip to Sanibel and Captiva in 1983.

-Within a few months, we found ourselves owners of a Gulf front condo (Gulf Beach,our first) on Sanibel Island.
+Within a few months, we found ourselves owners of a Gulf front condo (Gulf Beach, our first) on Sanibel Island.
 We later acquired Sand Pointe and Tarpon Beach condominiums.
-For years, we vacationed on the island, but our time on the island was limited by the school year.
+For years, we came to the island for vacations, but our time on the island was limited by the school year.
 We fixed that by moving to the island in 1998 and both of our daughters attended school here.

 We still live on Sanibel Island and Elaine spends much of her time redecorating, restocking or doing whatever is necessary to maintain our condos in excellent condition.

-When you come to Sanibel Island, we think you will be enchanted as well.
+When you arrive on Sanibel Island, we think you will be enchanted as well.